rapidanalysis/rapidanalysis.github.io/docs/getting-started.md

 For more information about what an API can do, please see: https://weburban.com/2023/09/21/what-is-an-api-how-does-it-work/
 :::

-::: tip
+::: tip Sign Up!
 All calls require your own unique secret key, set as `x-api-key` in the request header.
+You can sign up here: https://d3u9z3nwezsx26.cloudfront.net
 :::

 ::: info Skip the Basics